getSierralta/SpringSecurity-PlayBox/README.md

 * @Controller = @Controller is typically used in combination with a @RequestMapping annotation used on request handling methods.
 * csrf = Cross-site request forgery

+* DAO = Data Access Object, It’s a design pattern in which a data access object (DAO) is an object that provides an abstract interface to some type of database or other persistence mechanisms.
+By mapping application calls to the persistence layer, DAOs provide some specific data operations without exposing details of the database.
+* DaoAuthenticationProvider = An AuthenticationProvider implementation that retrieves user details from an UserDetailsService.
 * @DeleteMapping = shortcut for @RequestMapping(method =RequestMethod.DELETE).

 * @EnableGlobalMethodSecurity(prePostEnabled = true) = EnableGlobalMethodSecurity provides AOP security on methods.
 Some of the annotations that it provides are PreAuthorize, PostAuthorize.
 It also has support for JSR-250.
 Without enabling the annotations mean nothing